FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 4. Use in Flavors

 Coffee furanone is extensively used in flavor formulations, particularly in categories such as bakery, confectionery, and beverages.
-It functions as an impact note, enhancing the overall flavor profile with its sweet, caramel-like characteristics.
+It functions as a key impact note, providing depth and sweetness to flavor profiles.
 Typical use levels in finished products range from 0.1 to 5 ppm, depending on the desired intensity and application.
-The compound is relatively stable under heat but may degrade under acidic conditions.
+It is generally stable under heat and acidic conditions, although it may degrade under prolonged exposure to high temperatures or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature